Anusha946-ui/CipherSphere-Secure-Data-Protection/README.md

-# CipherSphere – Secure Data Protection
+# CipherSphere – Secure Data Encryption and Decryption

 A secure web application for encrypting and decrypting text, files, and images through a simple and user-friendly interface.
 CipherSphere helps protect sensitive data by ensuring confidentiality, integrity, and secure access.